-Sexual harassment of any kind, including termination of employment or partnership, shall be severely punished.
+Sexual harassment, including termination of employment or partnership, shall be severely punished.

-STU is opposed to any discrimination based on diversity of race, language, color, faith and religion, political opinion and affiliation, nationality, ethnicity, age, sex and sexual orientation, marital status, disability and physical appearance, economic-social status as well as the granting of any privilege related to the same grounds.
+STU is opposed to any discrimination based on diversity of race, language, color, faith and religion, political opinion and affiliation, nationality, ethnicity, age, sex and sexual orientation, marital status, disability, physical appearance, economic-social status as well as the granting of any privilege related to the same grounds.